USS Kittiwake Snorkeling

 The USS Kittiwake snorkeling dive site is located south of the Turtle Reef dive site at the northern end of Seven Mile Beach.

-Overall, USS Kittiwake is the 16th most popular snorkel dive spot of all 24 snorkeling dives in Grand Cayman.
+Overall, USS Kittiwake is the 17th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
+Several of the better snorkeling spots are nearby USS Kittiwake including Cemetery Reef and Marriott Beach.